 Brighton Population 2018

 Brighton is a seaside town located in the south east of England and is part of the city of Brighton and Hove.
 The towns of Brighton and Hove formed a unitary authority in 1997, and in 2001 Queen Elizabeth II granted them city status.
 Brighton is often referred to synonymously with Brighton and Hove, although many people (particularly locals) still consider them to be separate towns.
-At the 2011 census, Brighton's population was 273,400.
+At the 2011 census (includes Hove population), Brighton's official population was 273,400.
 It's population density is 9,050 per square mile.

 Brighton is a very popular destination for tourists, and is renowned for its cultural, music and arts scene, quirky shopping areas and diverse communities.
 It has a large LGBT population and has been coined the "unofficial gay capital of the UK".
 Brighton attracted as many as 7.5 million day visitors in 2015/16 and 4.9 million overnight visitors.
 It's also the most popular UK seaside resort for overseas tourists.